mrzv/saturn/README.md

   These are used to break code cells that don't have any other type of a cell between them.

+* REPL cells `#-REPL-#`

+  These instruct Saturn to drop into an interactive REPL loop, just like the `-i` option.
+All the cells from the REPL will be inserted after this cell in the notebook.
+Afterwards, execution proceeds as normal.

 * Code cells

   All contiguous lines, not marked as one of the above, are grouped together